ajorgensen/ajorgensen.github.io/content/post/tale-of-two-pipes-subprocess.md

 ```

-This again does what we expect, logs out the pid of the subprocess and then both the stdout and stderr once the subprocess has finished running.
+This again does what we expect, logs out the PID of the subprocess and then both STDOUT and STDERR once the subprocess has finished running.
 Lets pump up the jamz a bit and increase the number of log messages from 5 to 6000, if you're following along with this story at home you should see something unexpected.

 ```
 Starting subprocess